larry-athey/boilermaker/Instructions/WebAPI.md

 **/?data_1=** - Primarily used by the WebUI to set the Target Temperature of the Boilermaker.
 The value passed here is the temperature in Celcius and must be a whole or floating point number between 0 and 260.
 If you are using this Boilermaker with the **RPi Smart Still** controller system, this value will be set lower boiler range temperature of your program when you start a run, and will be dynamically adjusted upward if you have the Progressive Temperature feature enabled.

 **/?data_2=** - Primarily used by the WebUI to set the Startup Power of the Boilermaker.
 The value passed here must be a whole number between 10 and 100.
-Adjusting this value during an active run does not change the current power level, you will need to restart the run.
+Adjusting this value during an active Constant Power run will update the current power level.

 **/?data_3=** - Primarily used by the WebUI to set the Fallback Power of the Boilermaker.
 The value passed here must be a whole number between 10 and 100.
 Adjusting this value during an active Constant Temp run will only work if the Boilermaker hasn't yet reached the target temperature.